 - The establishment of an office does not of itself render a company liable to profits tax where that office is not generating profits from within the territory.
-A key criterion is the place where the contract was negotiated and signed.
+A key criterion is a place where the contract was negotiated and signed.
 Income relating to a sale contract negotiated by the seller from the territory by way of facsimile or telephone where the negotiation did not require travel outside the territory is deemed Hong Kong source income for profit tax purposes.
-Likewise if the contract is negotiated and signed outside the territory and the goods sold are not sourced from within the territory then any income arising is not deemed Hong Kong source income for profits tax purposes.
-This is often achieved by utilizing an offshore company which re-registers in the territory as a foreign company but whose directors both remain non resident and negotiate and execute the contract from the offshore jurisdiction.
+Likewise, if the contract is negotiated and signed outside the territory and the goods sold are not sourced from within the territory then any income arising is not deemed Hong Kong source income for profits tax purposes.
+This is often achieved by utilizing an offshore company which re-registers in the territory as a foreign company but whose directors both remain non-resident and negotiate and execute the contract from the offshore jurisdiction.

 - Where the Hong Kong entity is merely a booking center in the sense that it does not negotiate or draft the sale agreement (which is carried out abroad) but merely issues an invoice on instructions, operates a bank account and maintains accounting records covering the transaction then the income from such a transaction is not deemed Hong Kong source income for profits tax purposes.

-- An entity whose business is to grant rights to use a trademark, copyright, patent, know how or other types of intellectual property pays a flat profit tax of 1.75% (17.5% on 10%) of the payment received with all related expenses being non tax deductible.
+- An entity whose business is to grant rights to use a trademark, copyright, patent, know-how or other types of intellectual property pays a flat profit tax of 1.75% (17.5% on 10%) of the payment received with all related expenses being non-tax deductible.

 - If the recipient of the payment is a related offshore licensing company the Hong Kong company must withhold and hand over 1.75% of the fee paid over.